gasgit/SW-Proj-G00305555/README.md

 Nodejs and Express to create the server to handle the HTTP, GET, POST, PUT and DELETE requests/responses.
 Databases to store datasets to allow for query, update , delete funtionality.All responses will return in json format in the browser or Curl in the console for development and if possible a front end to demo.

+Online file converter to convert from csv to geojson - http://www.convertcsv.com/csv-to-geojson.htm

 ## Datasets include